leeharhar/harzoo/README.md

 # Harzoo

-Harzoo is a flexible and transparent Python AI framework.
+Harzoo is a small, flexible, and transparent Python AI framework.

+Just 1300 lines of code, you can read and own it.

 You can build your own AI.

-Just 1300 lines of code, you can read and own it.

 ## Documentation